-Samantha M. Williams is a historian and writer who studies the Native American boarding school system in the United States.
-She has a PhD in U.S. history from the University of California, Santa Cruz and additional degrees in international affairs and political science.
-Samantha has conducted extensive research on the history of the Native American boarding school system, and in May 2022 her history of the Stewart Indian School, which operated between 1890 and 1980 in Carson City, Nevada, was published by the University of Nebraska Press.
-She has a strong interest in public history and the commemoration of Native American boarding schools, and worked as a consultant for the Nevada Indian Commission, which opened the Stewart Indian School Cultural Center and Museum on the former school grounds in 2020.
-As a consultant, she conducted extensive research on the history of the Stewart School, and also worked as an editor and writer for museum exhibit texts.
-Samantha also has expertise in the fields of oral history, archival research and organization, and teaching.
+I am a historian and writer who studies the Native American boarding school system in the United States.
+I have a PhD in U.S. history from the University of California, Santa Cruz and additional degrees in international affairs and political science.
+I have conducted extensive research on the history of the Native American boarding school system and have expertise in the fields of oral history, archival research and organization, and teaching.
+I have a strong interest in public history and the commemoration of Native American boarding school history.
+I previously worked as a consultant for the Nevada Indian Commission (Now the Department of Native Affairs), which opened the Stewart Indian School Cultural Center and Museum on the former school grounds in 2020.
+As a consultant, I conducted extensive research on the history of the Stewart School and also worked as an editor and writer for museum exhibit texts.

-Currently, she is working on a second book connected with the history of the Stewart Indian School.
-This book, “In Their Owns Words: Stewart Indian School Student Writings and Reflections,” focuses on essays, editorials, speeches, and personal stories written by Stewart Indian School students spanning nearly the entire ninety years the school was open.
+My second book, “In Their Owns Words: Stewart Indian School Student Writings and Reflections,” focuses on essays, editorials, speeches, and personal stories written by Stewart Indian School students spanning nearly the entire ninety years the school was open.
 It also features new interviews with Stewart School alumni on their experiences at and memories of the school.
-Samantha’s work will also be featured in upcoming edited volumes on U.S. family history and healthcare.
+It will be published by the University of Nevada Press.

 You can order Assimilation, Resilience, and Survival: A History of the Stewart Indian School, 1890-2020 on the University of Nebraska Press website.
 Use the code 6AS22 for a 40% discount!!